andychueng/ppmessage/README.md

 With PPMessage, you can chat with visitor or customer via Web or mobile App.

-PPMessage targets to run on Linux, macOS and even **Windows** operating systems.
-PPMessage includes a clear API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system, even an e-commerce system.

-PPMessage includes a series of frontend SDK named **PPCom** which run on your visitor or customer side, and a series of frontend App named **PPKefu** which run on your service team side.
+PPMessage targets to run on Linux, macOS and even **Windows** operating systems, including a series of frontend SDK named **PPCom** which run on your visitor or customer side, and a series of frontend App named **PPKefu** which run on your service team side.
+(Kefu comes from **客服** a chinese word, which means **agent** whose duty is customer service)

-**PPConsole** is Web admin interface of PPMessage and open sourced as well.
-After PPMessage backend running, PPConsole provides a Web interface to manage the PPMessage system.

 **PPConfig** is the first web UI you may meet.
 If you want to run a PPMessage server from source, PPMessage will guide you to config itself at first.
+After config is done, you will not need **PPConfig** any more.
+(Remove the `config.json` file under ppmessage/bootstrap, you can reconfig PPMessage with PPConfig)

 ## EASY START